Dr. Taryn G. Ozuna

 On September 23, from 12:30 until 1:30 pm (Central Time), in ERB 228

-Pete Smith will moderate a panel discussion, with Drs.
+Pete Smith moderated a panel discussion, with Drs.
 Ozuna, Hungerford-Kresser, Martinez-Cosio, regarding the topic:

 Title: Creating a Culture of Success for Underrepresented Learners at UT Arlington